vensder/ec2-testing/README.md

 docker stop ec2-testing
 ```

+## How to run pre-built docker container in Elastic Beanstalk environment

 You can use this container for testing of AWS Elastic Beanstalk Blue/Green deployment (see Dockerrun.aws.json) - just set environment variable "color" inappropriate color for each environment.
 You can create an Elastic Beanstalk application and environment, using Elastic Beanstalk command-line interface:

 ```bash